 Data sources can be understood as sources of data for reads, and sinks of data for writes.
 Directory Proxy Server handles the following kinds of data sources:

 JDBC-enabled data repositories

-Directory Proxy Server 5.x was essentially a connection based router.
-In Directory Proxy Server 5.x, a client connection was routed to a directory server.
+Directory Proxy Server 5.2 was essentially a connection based router.
+In Directory Proxy Server 5.2, a client connection was routed to a directory server.
 All requests from that client connection were sent to the same directory server until the connection was broken.
 For compatibility, Directory Proxy Server can be configured to behave in a similar way to Directory Proxy Server 5.2.
-For information about how to configure this, see Configuring Directory Proxy Server as a Connection Based Router in Sun Java System Directory Server Enterprise Edition 6.1 Administration Guide.
-For information about how to migrate to this version of Directory Proxy Server, see the Sun Java System Directory Server Enterprise Edition 6.1 Migration Guide.
+For information about how to configure this, see Configuring Directory Proxy Server as a Connection Based Router in Oracle Fusion Middleware Administration Guide for Oracle Directory Server Enterprise Edition.
+For information about how to migrate to this version of Directory Proxy Server, see the Oracle Fusion Middleware Upgrade and Migration Guide for Oracle Directory Server Enterprise Edition.